 - An heirloom fabric that gets better with time.

 With such wide-ranging fabric applicability, how can you not love this fabric?
 Its sustainable properties are solid and tough.
-In the Khasi cultural tradition, a shawl or a baby sling, made with Eri silk will be passed down for generations as an heirloom.
+In the Khasi cultural tradition, a scarf or a baby sling, made with Eri silk will be passed down for generations as an heirloom.
 The properties alone make it known as the all-weather everyday queen of textiles.

 Our Passion for Eri Silk Goes Beyond the Slow Fashion Trend